History of Kyrgyzstan in Timeline

 June 2013: Law banning women under 23 from traveling abroad

-In June 2013, the Kyrgyz parliament passed a law banning women under the age of 23 from traveling abroad without a parent or guardian, with the stated purpose of "increased morality and preservation of the gene pool."
+In June 2013, a law was passed in the Kyrgyz parliament banning women under the age of 23 from traveling abroad without a parent or guardian, with the stated purpose of "increased morality and preservation of the gene pool."

-After Beijing launched the Belt and Road Initiative (BRI) in 2013, China has expanded its economic presence and initiated a number of sizable infrastructure projects in Kyrgyzstan.
+After Beijing launched the Belt and Road Initiative (BRI) in 2013, China expanded its economic presence and started a number of infrastructure projects in Kyrgyzstan.

 By 2013, the percentage of ethnic Kyrgyz in Kyrgyzstan had increased to over 70%.